Theatre Connect Spring 2022 Season

 Choose your preference for in-person or online participation when registering.
-All participants will have the chance to interact with one another playing games specially designed for this hybrid season.
-In-person participants must be fully vaccinated and wear a mask while indoors at all times.
+Online and in-person participants interact with one another every rehearsal through specially designed hybrid games and activities.
+In-person participants must be fully vaccinated.

 The UF Center for Arts in Medicine created Theatre Connect in the Summer of 2017 as a unique theatrical adventure for LGBTQ+ teens in partnership with the UF Health Youth Gender Program.
 This program has grown and evolved over 12 seasons to what it is today: an after-school LGBTQ+ affirming theatre group that combines games and exercises with storytelling and discussion to build a safe, friendly, and creative community!

 All of our Theatre Connect crew are trained theatre professionals and are background checked by the University of Florida Office of Youth Compliance Services to preserve our participants' wellbeing and safety.
 While Theatre Connect is not a therapy or support group, we do everything we can to protect the well-being of our cast during rehearsals.
 That's why we partner with the UF College of Education Mental Health Counselor Training program to ensure every activity is co-facilitated by a mental health counselor who can provide mental health first-aid, confidential on-demand counseling, and referrals as needed.

 No previous theatre experience is required to join our cast and all abilities are welcome.
 Please click here to register!